 Contaminated Waters: If you are noticing murkiness on a much more consistent basis, your water may be contaminated.
 Damaged, leaking pipes may allow contaminants to enter your water supply, putting the health of your entire family at risk.
 It’s a sign that there might be a serious problem with your piping.

 Outdated Pipes: If you have older pipes made from outdated materials, you may just be better off seeking a full-scale pipe replacement service.
 Any piping made of polybutylene, clay, or cast-iron will be much more likely to break apart and leave you with costly problems.

-Bulldog Rooter can unclog any drain with our many years of plumbing expertise.
-We provide multiple plumbing services.
+Bulldog Rooter is Spokane’s premier plumbing company.
 Our plumbing contractors are able to fix all your plumbing problems and drain problems, including clogged sinks, toilets, showers, disposals, and other drain clogging issues.
-We also install water softening systems and water heaters, and perform commercial jetting.
+Call us at (503) 535-3447.

 As summer draws to a close, it’s important to make sure our homes are prepared for the cold winter months ahead.
 Preparing your home can help prevent broken or frozen pipes, and save you money down the road.

 Outdoor Water: If you have an indoor shutoff valve for the outdoor water, make sure you shut off the valve to ensure the water drains out of the faucets.
 Also remember to drain and store hoses so they don’t have to weather the cold outside.
 Another aspect of outdoor water to keep in mind are sprinkler systems.
 If you use a sprinkler system, make sure you get them blown out before it freezes to prevent cracking and damage.
 This will keep your sprinkler running for years to come.